daniel2202x/ngx-todo/README.md

 - make capacitor app work on ios
 - replace firebase with self-hosted supabase in docker
 - alert user to download mobile app when on mobile browser
-- add tests for responsiveness & offline bevaviour
+- add tests for responsiveness
 - code coverage measurement
 - i18n tests
 - pentesting